-See a preview of the Conservatory's new student apartments at The Panoramic, a state-of-the-art high-rise opening this summer just three blocks from SFCM in San Francisco's dynamic Mid-Market neighborhood.
+Preview apartments at The Panoramic, a state-of-the-art high-rise with five floors reserved exclusively for Conservatory students.
+Set to open this summer, The Panoramic is just three blocks from SFCM in San Francisco's dynamic mid-Market neighborhood.
 Read more and watch a video introduction.
 [Photo: Patricia Chang]

 Game Scoring at SFCM Takes Flight